Floer theory and flips: Treed strips

-The universal strip is equipped with the following maps.
+\begin{definition} \begin{enumerate} \item {\rm (Universal strip)} By the universal strip we mean the complement of the intermediate nodes in the universal treed disk.
+That is, $\ol{\U}_\Gamma$ is the union of the curves $C^\times$ from \eqref{strips}.
 On the universal strip, the time coordinates \eqref{timecoord} on the strip components extend to a map

-On the subset with time coordinate equal to zero or one, we have additional maps measuring the distance to the strip components given by summing the lengths of the connecting edges:
+On the subsets $f^{-1}(0), f^{-1}(1)$ with time coordinate equal to zero or one, we have additional maps measuring the distance to the strip components given by summing the lengths of the connecting edges:

 where $\Edge(z)$ is the set of edges corresponding to nodes between $z$ and the strip components.
-Thus any point on the universal strip $z \in \ol{\U}_\Gamma$ which lies on a disk component has $f(z) \in \{ 0, 1 \}$.
-The universal treed strip can be written as the union of one-dimensional and two-dimensional parts
+Thus any point on the universal strip $z \in \ol{\U}_\Gamma$ which lies on a disk component has $f(z) \in \{ 0, 1 \}$. \item {\rm (Partition by dimension) } The universal treed strip can be written as the union of one-dimensional and two-dimensional parts